 The primary purposes of the sandbar monitoring project are to track the individual and cumulative effects of HFEs and intervening dam operations on sandbars and campsites in the CRe.
 In addition, this project will evaluate how sandbar size and shape; 1) affect the bar-building response of HFEs, and 2) affect bar erosion following HFEs.

 A subset of all sandbars and campsites located throughout the CRe will continue to be monitored annually using conventional ground-based topographic surveys.
-These surveys will contribute to the long-term NAU sandbar time-serieswhich is the longest, most accurate, and complete dataset describing the state of sandbars in the CRe.
+These surveys will contribute to the long-term sandbar time-series, maintained by Northern Arizona University, which is the longest, most accurate, and complete dataset describing the state of sandbars in the CRe.
 The monitoring program, initiated in 1990, includes surveys at 47 sites, which provides measurements of sandbar area and volume above the stage associated with a discharge of 8,000 ft3/s.
 Methods for these surveys are described by Hazel and others (2008; 2010) and Kaplinski and others (2009; 2014).
 These annual surveys are supplemented by photographs of 42 sites, taken several times per day, using autonomous remote digital-camera systems (Bogle and others, 2012).
 These images make it possible to record the effects of changes in flow at a temporal precision that cannot be resolved by the annual topographic measurements.
 The FY2015–17 work plan included a project that evaluated using images collected from hand-held and pole mounted digital cameras for surveying sandbars.
 The project demonstrated that the method can be applied to surveying sandbars, but does not provide a time or cost savings over the traditional methods.
 Therefore, we do not propose a change in monitoring methods for this work plan.

 The monitoring metrics of sandbar volume and area are related to campsite area (Hazel and others, 2010), but are not a direct measurement of campsite size.
 Two supplementary monitoring efforts are, therefore, included in this project to track changes in campsite size that are related to changes in sandbar topography and/or change in the extent of vegetation cover.
 The first of these project components is annual measurements of campsite area at 32 of the 47 sandbar monitoring sites conducted on the annual sandbar-monitoring trip.
 The second component is observations and photographs for a collection of approximately 40 of the most popular recreational camping beaches between Lees Ferry and Diamond Creek.
 These observations are made by Grand Canyon River Guides through the “Adopt-a-Beach” program.